-I’ve been hunting for evidence of my 4th great grandmother, Celindah Court’s parents for years.
-She was born about 1805 in Calcutta, Bengal, India and although I have found her marriage record, death records and records for all of her children, I have yet to be able to determine who her parents were or even an exact birthday for her.
+I’ve been hunting for evidence of my 4th great-grandmother, Celindah Court’s parents for years.
+She was born about 1805 in Calcutta, Bengal, India and although I have found her marriage record, death records and records for all of her children, I have yet to determine who her parents were or even an exact birthday for her.

-But, that still hasn’t helped me yet identify Celindah’s father, but I feel I am getting closer and the closer I get, the more I am aware that it is by happenstance that I am here… breathing… able to write these words in the first place.
+But, that still hasn’t helped me yet identify Celindah’s father, but I feel I am getting closer and the closer I get, the more I am aware that it is by happenstance that I am here… thinking… breathing… able to write these words in the first place.
 Elizabeth died at 50.
 Her husband, Thomas died at 40.
 Their son died at 25 and his daughter at two and his wife at 26.
 My 4x great grandmother’s parents were missing from her life at her baptism and she was only about eight years old then.
-Celindah, in fact died at 38 after having nine children with only six of them living when she passed and another four of them died before they were 30 years of age.
-One daughter lived to be 73 and yet, another daughter, my 3rd great grandmother Celindah Elizabeth Jane Brown, in fact her first born, actually lived to be be 94 years old.
+Celindah, in fact died at 38 after having nine children with only six of them living when she passed.
+Four of them died before they were 30 years of age.
+One daughter lived to be 73 and yet, another daughter, my 3rd great-grandmother Celindah Elizabeth Jane Brown, her first born, actually lived to be be 94 years old.
 How lucky is that?

 In the grand scheme of things, I consider myself quite lucky that I even exist.
 I mean, each one of my grandparents was a child that outlived their siblings.
 For all but a couple, they had to grow up without their parents.
 While familial lines were ceasing to exist on collateral lines, mine continued.
 When you think about it that way… it’s pretty amazing that I, let alone my children, are even here.
 But here we are and here we continue… and now my children are bringing the next generation to life.